We all know the pitfalls and perils of the plastic problem; it’s globally plaguing the world.

 During the off season periods of November to end February, whilst the village itself is quieter and the visitor traffic is slower we still see large numbers of walkers and cyclers coming through.

 As l have aged l have become even more concerned with the state of our planet, of our countryside, of the earth as a whole and as l say sometimes there is no Plan[et] B, so it is down to us to ensure that the planet we have is kept tidy, and we must all do out bit.

 Can you imagine if every single person actually did their bit?
 Each time someone ventured outside their house to enjoy a walk, or the countryside and they each took a bag with them and collected just one bag of trash, what a difference that alone would make?

 Programmes like Blue Planet 2, hosted by David Attenborough have helped enormously raising the much needed awareness to the plights our planet faces, and of course this awareness has promoted the negative aspect of the plastic pollution we face each and every day and of course the uttermost damage we are causing to our wildlife, nature and life in general.

+It’s also like when l see litter on the ground, l will pick it up and dispose of it into a bin, and yet people often comment as to why l am performing this ‘menial’ of tasks – “It’s not your job!”
 I am astonished at the attitude of the general public in many ways, in some cases many people are litter conscious and throw away their rubbish correctly but many more will not.
 Their attitude is ‘Why should l pick up another persons’ garbage, even if just to take it twenty yards to a bin?’
 “It’s not mine, so not my problem!”

 Has pride disappeared from people, do they care so very little for the way things are becoming?